 When California became a state, it established the Civil Grand Jury system to ensure local government efficiency, accountability, and responsiveness.
 Made up of volunteer residents in each County, the Civil Grand Jury is the “citizens’ watchdog” appointed by the California Superior Court for one year to formally investigate the efficiency and responsiveness of any local government entity.
 The Grand Jury’s findings and recommendations for improvement are then presented to the Marin Board of Supervisors and published on Marin County’s website and in local media.

-Presentation Information:
+Slide Presentation Information:

 Here is an informative video about the Marin County Civil Grand Jury, narrated by Judge Kelly V. Simmons, Marin County Superior Court which also appears on the Marin County website: